 The official year of foundation of Vologda is considered 1147.
 This village, surrounded by woods, was inhabited by people engaged in dragging boats from the tributary of the Volga River to the tributary of the Northern Dvina River.
 It was the way to connect the White and the Caspian seas.

 Until the end of the 14th century, Vologda was subordinate to the Novgorod Republic.
 However, since the end of the 13th century, because of its favorable geographical location at the crossroads of waterways, it was frequently the subject of wars between Novgorod, Tver and Moscow princes.

-In 1412, the lands of Novogorod state including Vologda village became the part of Moscow state.
-The settlement was made an outpost on the Northern border of Moscow state.
-At the end of the 15th century, Vologda was larger and more important than historic center of the area Belozerks town.
+In 1481, Vologda finally became part of the Moscow principality.
+The settlement was used as an outpost located on the northern border of the kingdom.
+By the end of the 15th century, Vologda became larger and more important than the town of Belozerks, the historical center of the area.

 More Historical Facts…

 During the reign of Tsar Ivan IV the Terrible, Vologda became one of the major transit centers in Moscow’s foreign trade with England, the Netherlands and other Western countries.
 In 1568, on the territory of the Vologda Kremlin, construction of a new cathedral church began.
 St. Sophia Cathedral was the first stone building of Vologda constructed on the model of the Assumption Cathedral of the Moscow Kremlin.

 After the end of the Time of Troubles, Vologda experienced a new flourishing.
 At the end of the 17th century, it was the largest Russian town after Moscow and Yaroslavl.
 It was not only an administrative center of the region, but also an important center of commerce engaged in trade with Western countries (bread, salt, livestock products).